Double-estimation-friendly inference for high-dimensional misspecified models: High dimensions

 where we have used H\"older's inequality and \eqref{eq:KKT_X}.
 Thus, in an asymptotic regime where $s_Y\log(p) / \sqrt{n} \to 0$, Slutsky's Lemma gives us that $T_{\DB} \indist \mathcal{N}(0, 1)$.

-Note that essentially no assumptions regarding a regression model for $\mb X$ on $\mb Z$ are required here; the only purpose of the Lasso regression producing $\hat{\beta}^X$ is to construct the vector of residuals $\mb R$.
-This latter quantity may be regarded as a version of predictor $\mb X$ modified to be almost orthogonal to the remaining covariates $\mb Z$ \eqref{eq:KKT_X} such that the dot product with the bias term $\mb Z (\beta^Y - \hat{\beta}^Y)$ is well-controlled \eqref{eq:Holder}.
+Note that essentially no assumptions regarding a regression model for $\mb X$ on $\mb Z$ are required here; the only purpose of the square-root Lasso regression producing $\hat{\beta}^X$ is to construct the vector of residuals $\mb R$.
+This latter quantity may be regarded as a version of predictor $\mb X$ modified to be almost orthogonal to the remaining covariates $\mb Z$ \eqref{eq:KKT_X} such that when normalised, the dot product with the bias term $\mb Z (\beta^Y - \check{\beta}^Y)$ is well-controlled \eqref{eq:Holder}.
+Although this orthogonality comes free as a by-product of the square-root Lasso, we have however tacitly assumed $\mb R \neq \mb 0$ to arrive at \eqref{eq:KKT_X}.
+If $\mb R=\mb 0$ (which we have yet to observe in practice) we can simply agree to accept the null of conditional independence, so this poses no problem for type I error control.
+We note that the same sort of orthogonality argument may not go through for a regular Lasso estimator with tuning parameter chosen by cross-validation, for example, as control of the LHS of \eqref{eq:KKT_X} with no assumptions on the model would be very challenging.
+However, empirically, we have observed that the cross-validated Lasso performs similarly to the square-root Lasso here.

-Now if on the other hand the $X$-model is a sparse linear model, whilst we will have control of $\|\beta^Y - \hat{\beta}^Y\|_1$, the equivalent of \eqref{eq:KKT_X} with residuals $\mb R$ replaced by $\mb Y - \mb Z \hat{\beta}^Y$ will not hold in general.
+Now consider the case where the $X$-model is a sparse linear model.
+Whilst we will have control of $\|\beta^X - \hat{\beta}^X\|_1$, the equivalent of \eqref{eq:KKT_X} with residuals $\mb R$ replaced by $\mb Y - \mb Z \check{\beta}^Y$ will not hold in general.
 The issue is that the latter quantity is not equal to the residuals from the $Y$-regression unless $\hat{\theta}=0$.
 Thus the debiased Lasso is not quite DEF in that it can be sensitive to misspecification of the $Y$-model.

 There are several options for how to restore the DEF property in this setting, but one that is particularly simple involves enforcing that $\hat{\theta}=0$, that is setting $\hat{\beta}^Y$ to be coefficients from a regression of $\mb Y$ on $\mb Z$ rather than the augmented design $(\mb X, \mb Z)$: